 Lu almost didn’t recognize the symptoms.
 It had been a while.
 The warm tingle at the base of her skull should’ve been her first clue.
-Then the headache building.
-But the taste of ashes and smoke inside her mouth left no room for doubt.
+Then the headache building and heat stabbing into her fingers.
+The taste of ashes and smoke inside her mouth left no room for doubt.

 About three miles up the highway she finally saw him at the side of the highway frantically throwing things out of the back of his vehicle.
 She stopped a ways ahead in case his tank blew up and walked back to his car.

 “Need a fire extinguisher?”
-She held the mini-canister up before he made some smartass remark that would make her change her mind.
+She held out the mini-canister before he made some smartass remark that would make her change her mind.

 “What?
 Yeah.”
 He grabbed it and sprayed the white foam into the dwindling flames in the back seat.
 Then he turned the extinguisher on the smoking items he’d thrown by the side of the road.
 Once everything was totally enrobed in the creamy white foam, he stopped spraying and scratched his head.
 “What the fuck?
 Huh?”